mikecinchan/tcg-deck-editor/README.md

 ### Cards not loading

 - Check that the TCGDex API is accessible
-- Backend caches cards for 1 hour - restart if needed
+- Backend caches cards for 24 hours - restart if needed
 - Check backend logs for API errors

+### First load is slow

+- **First Load**: The initial card fetch takes 5-10 minutes as the backend retrieves full details for all 2,012 cards to get energy type information
+- **Subsequent Loads**: Instant - cards are cached for 24 hours
+- **Why**: TCGDex API requires individual card fetches to get type data (not included in set summaries)
+- **Optimization**: Cards are fetched in batches of 10 concurrent requests with retry logic
+- **Progress**: Check backend console logs for real-time progress updates

 ### Authentication errors